Goldsboro Airbag Injury Attorney

 If you suffered an injury due to a faulty or defective airbag, then you may be entitled to collect compensation from the automaker and/or the airbag manufacturer.
-At the law offices of Riddle & Brantley, LLP, our team of North Carolina car accident lawyers have been helping injury victims throughout the state for more than 25 years.
+At the law offices of Riddle & Brantley, our team of North Carolina car accident lawyers has been helping injury victims throughout the state for more than 25 years.
 We are ready to help fight for the justice that you deserve.
 Most importantly, please contact us as soon as possible after the wreck so that we can advise you and help you take the necessary steps to preserve your vehicle.
-The vehicle and air bags need to be examined by an expert to prove the cause of the malfunction/defect and relation to the injuries suffered.
+The vehicle and airbags need to be examined by an expert to prove the cause of the malfunction/defect and relation to the injuries suffered.
 Once the vehicle is repaired or destroyed, it may be too late.

 What are the Different Types of Airbags?